 The Credential Security Support Provider (CredSSP) Protocol enables an application to securely delegate a user's credentials from a client to a target server.
 This protocol first establishes an encrypted channel between the client and the target server by using Transport Layer Security (TLS) (as specified in [RFC2246]).
 The CredSSP Protocol uses TLS as an encrypted pipe; it does not rely on the client/server authentication services that are available in TLS.
 The CredSSP Protocol then uses the protocol extensions described in [MS-SPNG] to negotiate a Generic Security Services (GSS) mechanism that performs mutual authentication and GSS confidentiality services to securely bind to the TLS channel and encrypt the credentials for the target server.
-It should be noted that all GSS security tokens are sent over the encrypted TLS channel.
+All GSS security tokens are sent over the encrypted TLS channel.

-Sections 1.8, 2, and 3 of this specification are normative and can contain the terms MAY, SHOULD, MUST, MUST NOT, and SHOULD NOT as defined in [RFC2119].
-Sections 1.5 and 1.9 are also normative but do not contain those terms.
+Sections 1.5, 1.8, 1.9, 2, and 3 of this specification are normative.
 All other sections and examples in this specification are informative.